 It may look unappetizing with its pitch-black color, but squid ink is actually tasty.
 It has a faint taste of squid and seafood flavor.
 Nothing too strong or too fishy, it's very delicate and elegant.
 That's why it can be used in many recipes, like risottos, bread, crackers, and of course, pasta.

-Either in a pasta sauce or directly in the pasta dough like in this recipe.
+Either in a squid ink pasta sauce or directly in the pasta dough like in this recipe.
 It will make each bite of pasta much more flavorful.

-Squid ink is commercially sold in liquid form or dehydrated powder form (see also Amazon links at the bottom of this post), but if you cannot find it in your supermarket, you could also harvest it yourself from fresh squids.
+Squid ink or cuttlefish ink, is commercially sold in liquid form or dehydrated powder form, but if you cannot find it in your supermarket, you could also harvest it yourself from fresh squids.

 The ink is situated in the head of the squids, between the eyes, so you need to be careful while you cut and clean your squids.
 Watch this video for step-by-step instructions on how to harvest squid ink.

 The most common uses for squid ink are in pasta dough and risotto.
-Since it doesn't only give color but also flavor, be careful how you use it: you may think a black bread would be cool, but do you really want a fish-flavored bread?
+Since it doesn't only give color but also flavor, be careful how you use it: You may think black bread would be cool, but do you really want fish-flavored bread?
 Unless you're going to use it as a garnish for fish, probably not.
-The same goes if you use it with pasta or risotto, serve it with a fish or seafood sauce.
+The same goes if you make squid ink pasta sauce (like the famous "Spaghetti al Nero di Seppia") or risotto, and serve it with a fish or seafood sauce.

 Since it has a liquid consistency, you can easily implement it in many doughs or sauces.
-Just mix it first with other wet ingredients before you add the dry ingredients to make sure the color will be uniform.
-If instead, you use the powder form, mix in with the dry ingredients first.
+To make this black squid ink pasta, just mix it first with other wet ingredients before you add the dry ingredients to make sure the color will be uniform.
+If instead, you use the powder form, mix it with the dry ingredients first.

-In a large bowl, add the flour, and a pinch of salt, and in the middle add the eggs and the squid ink (1).
+Step 1.
+In a large bowl, add the flour, and a pinch of salt, and in the middle add the eggs and the squid ink.
 With a fork, whisk the eggs with the squid ink, then slowly incorporate the flour until you get a sticky dough.

-Knead the dough with your hands (I recommend wearing gloves for this step) for about 10 minutes, then cover with plastic wrap and set aside to rest for 15 minutes (2).
+Step 2.
+Knead the dough with your hands (I recommend wearing gloves for this step) for about 10 minutes, then cover with plastic wrap and set aside to rest for 15 minutes.

-Divide the dough into 2 to 4 pieces, take one, dust it with flour and stretch it a few times with a pasta machine or a rolling pin until you get a thin pasta sheet (3).
-Then cut the sheet into thin ribbons to make the tagliatelle (4) (most pasta machines have a special attachment to cut tagliatelle and tagliolini).
+Step 3.
+Divide the dough into 2 to 4 pieces, take one, dust it with flour, and stretch it a few times with a pasta machine or a rolling pin until you get a thin pasta sheet.

-Let the pasta rest on a clean towel until it's time to boil it.
+Let the pasta rest on a clean towel until it's time to cook it in boiling water.

 Want more recipe ideas to use squids?
 Check my "Calamarata" pasta with Squids Tomato sauce, these healthier Crispy Oven-Baked Calamari, or my favorite Stuffed Calamari.

-If you enjoy making fresh pasta, check out also this extensive guide with step-by-step videos on how to make 10 different shapes of fresh pasta without a pasta machine.
+If you enjoy making fresh pasta, check out also this extensive guide with step-by-step videos on how to make 10 different shapes of fresh pasta without a pasta machine and this guide on how to freeze and cook fresh pasta.

 FAQ & Tips